Demonstrative: Demonstrative determiners and pronouns

+There are four common demonstrative pronouns in English: this, that, these, those.

+In formal contexts, such is sometimes used as a demonstrative determiner to indicate something described by the preceding statement(s) (e.g. "It was a scandal, but we don't usually discuss such things.").
+However, the use of such as a demonstrative pronoun has become archaic outside of certain fossilized expressions (e.g. "such is life").
+Historically, so was sometimes used in place of such when used as a demonstrative pronoun, and this has gone through a similar process of fossilization (e.g. "you should have said so").

-There are six common demonstrative pronouns in English: this, that, these, those, none, and neither, Some dialects, such as Southern American English, also use yon and yonder, where the latter is usually employed as a demonstrative determiner.
+Some dialects, such as Southern American English, also use yon and yonder, where the latter is usually employed as a demonstrative determiner.
 Author Bill Bryson laments the "losses along the way" of yon and yonder:

 Demonstrative adverbs

 Many languages have sets of demonstrative adverbs that are closely related to the demonstrative pronouns in a language.
 For example, corresponding to the demonstrative pronoun that are the adverbs such as then (= "at that time"), there (= "at that place"), thither (= "to that place"), thence (= "from that place"); equivalent adverbs corresponding to the demonstrative pronoun this are now, here, hither, hence.
 A similar relationship exists between the interrogative pronoun what and the interrogative adverbs when, where, whither, whence.
 See pro-form for a full table.

 Discourse deixis

 As mentioned above, while the primary function of demonstratives is to provide spatial references of concrete objects (that (building), this (table)), there is a secondary function: referring to items of discourse.
 For example: